 - Check trim for looseness or deterioration or insect damage.

-- Check deck slope by letting water run onto the deck (from a hose or a large bucketful).
-Water should flow away from the structure towards edge of the deck.
+- Check deck slope by letting the water run onto the deck (from a hose or a large bucketful).
+Water should flow away from the structure towards the edge of the deck.

 - Check the stability of stairs – there shouldn’t be any softness or springiness.